jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

     # AssertionError
     # TypeError

-* then add :ref:`None` as the first and second arguments to the assertion
+* then add :ref:`None` as the first and second arguments of the assertion

   .. code-block:: python